 - The search interface includes unique limits specific to organ transplantation to make searching even faster and more effective

-- The Transplant Library is updated every two weeks with new RCTs and every 4 weeks with new systematic reviews, keeping users abreast of newly reported evidence
+- The Transplant Library is updated every two weeks with new RCTs and every 4 weeks with new systematic reviews and clinical practice guidelines, keeping users abreast of newly reported evidence

 The Transplant Library is available on the OvidSP and the Evidentia Publishing platforms.
 Both platforms allow rapid and comprehensive searches on focused topics without any professional search skills.